christianobora/christianobora/README.md

 # Welcome to my Profile!

-My name is Christian Obora, I am an 20 year old software developer in Chicago.
+My name is Christian Obora, I am a 21 year old software developer in Chicago.
 I am studying computer science at the University of Chicago.

 I focus on automation technologies and cloud applications.